onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

       , numRows = Math.ceil(canvasHeight / tileHeight)

 Feel free to abuse global variables for constants like canvas and tile size.
 The goal here is to get something working.
-Note that we're rounding up when calculating the number of rows and columns.
+Note that we round up when calculating the number of rows and columns.
 This prevents gaps at the edges of the viewport.